 ARTICLE V

-OFFICERS
+: OFFICERS

 Section 5.1.
 General.
-The officers of this corporation shall be a president, a secretary, a treasurer, and such other officers as the board of directors may elect, including but not limited to a chairman of the board of directors, one or more vice presidents, assistant secretaries and assistant treasurers.
-The chairman of the board, if any, and the president shall be elected from among the members of the board of directors and shall at all times while holding such office be a member of the board of directors.
+The officers of this corporation shall be a chairman, a secretary, a treasurer, and such other officers as the board of directors may elect, including but not limited to a chairman of the board of directors, one or more vice presidents, assistant secretaries and assistant treasurers.
+The chairman of the board, shall be elected from among the members of the board of directors and shall at all times while holding such office be a member of the board of directors.
 The same person may simultaneously hold more than one office in this corporation.

 The officers shall be first elected by the board of directors named in the Articles of Incorporation at the first meeting of the board, to serve at the pleasure of the board until the first annual meeting of the board of directors or until their earlier death, incapacity, disqualification, resignation or removal.
 At the first and each subsequent annual meeting of the board of directors, the newly elected board shall elect officers to serve at the pleasure of the board until the next annual meeting of the board or until their earlier death, incapacity, disqualification, resignation or removal.